aboelyazeed/HalalFlix/README.md

 ## License

-This project is private and not licensed for public distribution.
+This project is public for educational purposes.